JakubPruzinec/crash_dump_analysis/README.md

                 counter = 0x0
 ```
 hmm diffrent mutex (further refered as the BAD BOY MUTEX) and the counter is -1,
-this means ethtool is the only victim here, lets find the murderer
+this means ethtool is the only victim here, let's find the murderer

 is the caller function messing with the bad boy?
 ```